 Self-Host Your Own Course through a WordPress plugin

-- You have total control over configuration as the software will be running on your own website.
+- Complete control with software on your own website.

 Learning Management Systems